Charcoal clouds swirled across an onyx moonscape of mud atop Gunung Marapi in West Sumatra. Hanging around didn’t seem like a good idea.

 Gunung Marapi is the second volcano I’ve climbed in Sumatra.
 It’s also the biggest.

 In 2011, I climbed into the hellish crater of Gunung Sibayak in North Sumatra.
 The delightful chaos set the bar for all future volcanoes.
-The roar of sulfuric gas escaping sounded like a jet engine.
+The roar of dangerously heated sulfuric gas escaping sounded like a jet engine.

 We launched fruit like mortars from the deadly vents.
 Water boiled beneath our boots.
 The ground vibrated.
+I felt like I was standing on a bomb.

-Clearly, the mountain was ready to pop.
+Clearly, the volcano was ready to pop.
 Turns out, the many earthquakes felt the night before were Sibayak transferring some pressure over to its neighbor.
 Singabung unexpectedly blew two years later after being dormant for over 400 years.
 That’s one way to make a team of geologists spit out their coffee in unison.

 The bumbling drone of thirsty bees working their flowers.
 Monkey hoots and howls from near-distant treetops.
 Wind stirring through towering bamboo groves.
 Birds having a dispute of some sort.
-The slurp of mud claiming my shoes.
+The slurp of black mud claiming my shoes.

 Hours passed in solitude as I crawled up the mountain.
 That isn’t just hyperbole.
 I often had my hands on the trail.
 Despite the exertion, crawling through the rainforest alone like a big happy spider was peaceful and pleasant.
 Unfortunately, there was one problem: I was practically hiking in a garbage dump.